brianpburns/masters-leaderboard/README.md

 1. Update the golfersData object retrieved from https://www.masters.com/en_US/cms/feeds/players/2023/players.json to the new year.
 2. Set selection phase to true in environment variables on Render.
+3. For the DB, need to create a new POSTgres service.

 ## Installation